 Allied Health and Nursing Building

 El Centro College is the home of several unique initiatives and programs.
 The Allied Health and Nursing Building houses the college's nationally known health programs.
 The building is located in the famous West End District and is a mere three minute walk from the El Centro College Downtown Campus.
-The Allied Health and Nursing Building consists of 144,000-square-feet of space, including general-use and multimedia classrooms, wet and dry labs, lecture halls, computer labs, X-ray rooms, an ambulance simulator, intensive care and nursing units, division and faculty offices, adjunct mail and copy rooms, file and storage space and common areas.
+The Allied Health and Nursing Building consists of 144,000-square-feet of space, including general-use and multimedia classrooms, wet and dry labs, lecture halls, computer labs, X-ray rooms, intensive care and nursing units, division and faculty offices, adjunct mail and copy rooms, file and storage space and common areas.

 Bill J. Priest Institute for Economic Development

 The Bill J. Priest Institute for Economic Development (BJP) is an El Centro College extension campus.
 The BJP location is a 150,000-square-foot facility that was opened in 1989.
 The BJP Campus is recognized for its commitment to workforce training & services, small business development and career services.
 The campus continues to grow and serve individuals, businesses and impact entire business sectors.
 Driving the BJP campus' efforts is its vision to be the workforce development and business performance improvement leader in Dallas.

 In summer 2009, El Centro College introduced a new satellite campus in the growing West Dallas community.
 The newly constructed West Campus is a satellite education center aimed at providing residents, businesses and the surrounding community with pathways to success in higher education.

 With close vicinity to Downtown Dallas, the Medical District, and three major highways, the West Campus is highly accessible and positioned to be the first choice for both residents and working professionals in the surrounding community.